Finding a Top Financial Advisor Firm in Edina, Minnesota

 Tradition Wealth Management

-Tradition Wealth Management has several advisors managing millions in assets under management (AUM).
-Its client base consists of more than 2,900 individuals, high-net-worth individuals, pension plans, charitable organizations and corporations.
+Tradition Wealth Management has several on-staff advisors managing millions in assets under management (AUM).
+Its client base consists of about 1,200 non-high-net-worth individuals, high-net-worth individuals, pension plans, charitable organizations and corporations.

 Tradition Wealth Management Background

 Tradition Wealth Management was founded in 2003, and it has four principal owners: Chadwick J. Schumacher, John L. Hause, Bradley A. Johnson and Timothy C. Gunderson.
-Schumacher serves as the firm’s managing director.
-Mark Walsingham is the firm’s chief compliance officer (CCO).
+Schumacher serves as the firm’s managing director, while Schumacher, Hause and Johnson are all partners at the firm.

 Tradition Wealth Management Investment Philosophy